marcelofern/marcelofern.github.io/notes/macos/initial_setup.md

 - cmd+shift+o (find link)
 - cmd+shift+j (start scrolling)

+## Adjust mouse speed (if needed)

+Go to "Mouse" on settings.
+Click on "advanced" and remove the pointer acceleration.
+This will enable you to go faster.

 ## Adjust monitor (if needed)

 On better display, follow this guide:

 https://github.com/waydabber/BetterDisplay/wiki/Fully-scalable-HiDPI-desktop

-I have to set my home monitor to ~70% resolution.
+I have to set my home monitor to ~86% resolution.
+Note: You might have to close your macos lid for the black gaps on the side to go away!!!

 ## Vimum